bg-write/chatGPT-cheatsheet/README.md

 ChatGPT is unique in how much it can offer to users.
 Notable features include:

-- Easy integration: you only need a few lines of code to add ChatGPT into your app (see `chat_cli.py` and `chat_ul.py` to see this code in action).
+- **Easy integration**: you only need a few lines of code to add ChatGPT into your app (see `chat_cli.py` and `chat_ul.py` to see this code in action).
-- Customizable response parameters: you can control a response's length, its temperature (rate of randomness), the number of responses at a time, and more.
+- **Customizable response parameters**: it's possible to control a response's length, its temperature (rate of randomness), the number of responses at a time, and more.
-- Rich responses: ChatGPT can be flexible with the type of content it responds with, including longform prose, bullet-point lists, and code snippets.
+- **Rich responses**: ChatGPT can be flexible with the type of content it responds with, including longform prose, bullet-point lists, and code snippets.
-- Multi-turn conversations: ChatGPT can remember previous user inputs and take them into consideration when generating new responses.
+- **Multi-turn conversations**: ChatGPT can remember previous user inputs and take them into consideration when generating new responses.

-ChatGPT is constantly changing and updating.
+> ChatGPT is constantly changing and updating.
 To see all updates made so far, please refer to OpenAI's ever-evolving [release notes](https://help.openai.com/en/articles/6825453-chatgpt-release-notes).

 ### Using `chat_cli.py`

 This is a very simple example of how to build your own chatbot that runs in the command line with ChatGPT.
-The file's main feature is the `chatbot` function, which is broken down like so:
+The file's main feature is its `chatbot` function, which is broken down like so:

 ```python
 message_history = []
 ```

-We first create an empty list called `message_history` that'll soon store our chat's conversation history.
-We then create a `while` loop that'll repeat until we manually stop the app.
-The rest of these code snippets live inside this `while` loop.
+We first create an empty list called `message_history` that'll store our chat's conversation.
+We then create a `while` loop that'll repeat until the user manually stop the app.
+The following code snippets live inside this `while` loop.

 ```python
 user_input = input("USER PROMPT > ")
 print(f"YOU ASKED: '{user_input}' ...")
 ```

-We prompt the user to input data, which is then stored in our new variable `user_input`.
-Printing `user_input` confirms to the user what they just entered.
+We prompt the user to input data, which we store in our new variable `user_input`.
+Printing `user_input` confirms to the user what they entered.

 ```python
 message_history.append({"role": "user", "content": user_input})
 ```

 We then append our new `user_input` into `message_history`, as well as its role as a "user."
-We then create a `try-except` block that'll handle potential errors (more on that in a sec).
+We then create a `try-except` block that'll handle potential errors (more on that in a moment).

 ```python
 completion = openai.ChatCompletion.create(